Jalsa (2022 film): Reception

-Sanjana Jadhav of Pinkvilla gave the film a rating of 3.5/5 and wrote "Jalsa is a must-watch thriller with top notch storytelling and enjoyable performances.
-Sukanya Verna of Rediff gave the film a rating of 3.5/5 and wrote "Vidya Balan and Shefali Shah are powerhouse talents and are tailor-made for Jalsa's overwrought premise, notes Sukanya Verma".
+Sanjana Jadhav of Pinkvilla gave the film a rating of 3.5/5 and wrote, "Jalsa is a must-watch thriller with top notch storytelling and enjoyable performances."
+Sukanya Verma of Rediff.com gave the film a rating of 3.5/5 and wrote, "Vidya Balan and Shefali Shah are powerhouse talents and are tailor-made for Jalsa's overwrought premise."
 Shilajit Mitra of Cinema Express gave the film a rating of 3.5/5.
-Saibal Chatterjee of NDTV gave the film a rating of 3/5 and wrote "Discount the overreach and a flaw here and a blemish there and Jalsa works just fine not only because two wonderful actresses are at their very best".
-Stutee Ghosh of The Quint gavethefilm a rating of 3/5 and wrote "'Jalsa' is a story of inner-conflict, motherhood, and class, portrayed brilliantly by its two lead protagonists".
-Suhasini Srihari of Deccan Herald gave the film a rating of 3/5 and wrote "The film's narrative does not necessarily cut into the emotional veins of the audience, but allows them to participate in a dialogue of the inner conflicts and learn the difference between reality and truth".
-Shubhra Gupta of Indian Express gave the film a rating of 2.5/5 and wrote "Vidya Balan, Shefali Shah film has one of the most tightly-executed beginnings, which develops the odd bump as the plot progresses, until it reaches a cathartic end".
-Taran Adarsh of Bollywood Hungama gave the film a rating of 2.5/5 and wrote "JALSA boasts of fine performances by Vidya Balan and Shefali Shah with unexpected twists and turns".
+Saibal Chatterjee of NDTV gave the film a rating of 3/5 and wrote, "Discount the overreach and a flaw here and a blemish there and Jalsa works just fine not only because two wonderful actresses are at their very best."
+Stutee Ghosh of The Quint gavethefilm a rating of 3/5 and wrote, "'Jalsa' is a story of inner-conflict, motherhood, and class, portrayed brilliantly by its two lead protagonists."
+Suhasini Srihari of Deccan Herald gave the film a rating of 3/5 and wrote, "The film's narrative does not necessarily cut into the emotional veins of the audience, but allows them to participate in a dialogue of the inner conflicts and learn the difference between reality and truth."
+Shubhra Gupta of The Indian Express gave the film a rating of 2.5/5 and wrote, "Vidya Balan, Shefali Shah film has one of the most tightly executed beginnings, which develops the odd bump as the plot progresses, until it reaches a cathartic end."
+Taran Adarsh of Bollywood Hungama gave the film a rating of 2.5/5 and wrote, "JALSA boasts of fine performances by Vidya Balan and Shefali Shah with unexpected twists and turns."

-Monika Rawal Kukreja of Hindustan Times stated "Suresh Triveni's film stars Vidya Balan as a journalist and Shefali Shah has the caretaker of her son".
-Anuj Kumar of The Hindu stated "Director Suresh Triveni delivers a casting coup of sorts with the fantastic ensemble of actors, while also charting a relatable and riveting tale on how a self-righteous approach crumbles under circumstances".
-Gautaman Bhaskaran of News18 stated "Suresh Triveni's work, despite two good actresses in Vidya Balan and Shefali Shah, falls into the rut of wanting to fill the plate with too much with the result that none of it has any meat".
+Monika Rawal Kukreja of Hindustan Times stated, "Suresh Triveni's film stars Vidya Balan as a journalist and Shefali Shah has the caretaker of her son."
+Anuj Kumar of The Hindu stated, "Director Suresh Triveni delivers a casting coup of sorts with the fantastic ensemble of actors, while also charting a relatable and riveting tale on how a self-righteous approach crumbles under circumstances."
+Gautaman Bhaskaran of News18 stated, "Suresh Triveni's work, despite two good actresses in Vidya Balan and Shefali Shah, falls into the rut of wanting to fill the plate with too much with the result that none of it has any meat."